Putu Kacang / Mung Bean Cookies

 Mom's words till ringing in my ear...

-But 'Success' eluded me the second time round... flour was not cooked thoroughly... "tasted like Beans Sprout, mom" according to E....
+Flour was not cooked thoroughly... "tasted like Beans Sprout, Mom" according to E....

 Second Attempt ~ # Failed

 Not wanting to give up... and not wanting to wait another 6 years for my next attempt...
-I set out to make sure that I 'fried' the flour long enough... and I introduced water into the mix by spraying using the bottle (as per second photo)...
+I set out to make sure that I 'fried' the flour long enough... and I introduced water into the mix by spraying using the bottle (as per the second photo)...

 Third Attempt ~ # Sweet Success was MINE